Tyler Maxson: TCR and IMSA expansion

 Maxson's 2023 program surrounded a dual effort, continuing in the Michelin Pilot Challenge alongside a planned season-long GT4 America campaign.
 Continuing his Hyundai TCR efforts, Maxson joined customer racing outfit Deily Motorsports for the opening race of the season at Daytona before switching to Van der Steur Racing for the remainder of the year.
 He enjoyed a year of consistent finishes, claiming podiums at Watkins Glen and Road Atlanta en route to a fourth-place championship finish.
 Maxson reunited with Gonzalez and Copeland Motorsports for his GT4 exploits, and claimed a pole position at COTA before the team dropped off the entry list following the race weekend at VIR.

 Maxson's Ford Mustang Dark Horse R at Watkins Glen in 2024.

 The following year, Maxson embarked on a full-season effort in the new-for-2024 IMSA Ford Mustang Challenge, driving for fellow competitor Robert Noaker's family-owned operation.
 Despite the team taking delivery of the cars just over a week before the opening round at Mid-Ohio, Maxson claimed pole position for the inaugural race, and would take his first race victory in the series during the second race of the weekend.
 The following round at Watkins Glen saw Maxson sweep the weekend, re-taking the championship lead from Noaker.
 He registered three podiums in the following four races, but entered the finale weekend at a 70-point deficit to Noaker.
 Despite finishing first and second respectively during the pair of races at Indianapolis, Maxson fell 80 points short in the race for the title.
 Maxson also continued in the Michelin Pilot Challenge during 2024, albeit in a limited capacity.
 He drove for GS-class competitor TGR Team Hattori Motorsports at Daytona, paired with Toyota factory driver Jack Hawksworth.

+For 2025, Maxson shifted his focus to the Porsche Carrera Cup North America, signing with Topp Racing for the season.
+He captured his maiden Carrera Cup podium during the second round of the season at Miami, before scoring his first pole at Road America in August.
+During race two at Road America, Maxson converted another pole position into his first race victory in the series.
+He would add another victory later that season at Road Atlanta, concluding the season fifth in the championship.